dedsec995/Chat-Ollama-Backend/README.md

 python app.py
 ```

 Feel free to take the source code and use it as you like.
 It is a boiler plated code to start your own chat app powered by llm.
+Do check out the [frontend](https://github.com/dedsec995/Chat-Ollama-Frontend) for this project.

+Give it a star if you liked it!!